opethe1st/GoJson/log.md

 And this made other stuff make sense since I moved the stuff that didn't make sense in the iterator to standalone functions that instead of (s, current) made use of the iterator.
 The other interesting thing is that I violated Command Query Responsibility Segregation (CQRS) and it was the right decision.
 Know when to break the rules!

+Probably need to make sure this handles unicode

+Just realized that I didn't check to see what the form is when a file is read?
+Are the characters interpreted literally?
+Making the need for string parsing moot?